frederic-perez/Cardiac-electrophysiology/glossary.md

 __R-R interval__ The time elapsing between two consecutive R waves in the electrocardiogram.
 __refractory__ _adj_ Resistant to treatment.
 __retrograde approach__ _n_ Two ways to reach the LV: in the _transseptal approach_, the doctor inserts the catheter into the LV through veins, starting in the upper leg; in the _retrograde approach_, the doctor inserts the catheter through a small artery in the upper leg.
 The catheter travels through the aorta to reach the LV.
+__rotoblation__ _n_ (rotablation, rotoablation) Drilling through the core of a plaque obstructing a blood vessel to improve blood flow to the organ supplied by the vessel; rotational atherectomy.
 __sarcoidosis__ _n_ A disease of unknown origin that is characterized by the formation of granulomatous lesions especially in the lungs and lymph nodes of the chest and trunk, and less often in the skin, eyes, and other organs, and that if untreated may lead to chronic illness and organ damage.
 __Seldinger technique__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Seldinger_technique) A medical procedure to obtain safe access to blood vessels and other hollow organs.
 __septum__ _n_ A thin wall or membrane that separates two parts, structures, or individual organisms.
 The chambers of the heart are separated by septa.